 Orlando Child Support Lawyer

-Anytime a family law and divorce attorney deals with child-related issues the case will at some point address the issue of child support.
+Any time a family law attorney or divorce lawyer deals with child-related issues, the case will at some point address the issue of child support.
 The lawmakers in Florida believed that every child has the right to be financially supported by both parents if at all possible.
-An experienced Orlando child support attorney can assist you in making sense of the confusion that goes along with child support guidelines, financial affidavits, income withholding orders and more.
+An experienced Orlando child support attorney can assist you in making sense of the confusion that goes along with child support guidelines, financial affidavits, income withholding orders, and more.

 Want to learn more about family law strategy?
 Click here to subscribe to our educational email and video series

-Child support in Florida is based largely on the net incomes of each parent, the amounts paid for child’s health insurance and daycare, and the total number of overnight visitations each parent has with the child.
+Child support in Florida is based largely on the net incomes of each parent, the amounts paid for the child’s health insurance and daycare, and the total number of overnight visitations each parent has with the child.
 There are many opportunities throughout the case where an experienced child support lawyer can work to get you and your family the best possible outcome with regard to an order for support of children.
-Items that will be involved in a child support case include a financial affidavit, child support calculation worksheet, and compliance by both sides with mandatory financial disclosure.
+Items that will be involved in a child support case include:

-What If I Need An Attorney For Modification of Child Support?
+What If I Need An Attorney For Modification of Child Support in Orlando, Florida?

 - A decrease in income for the parent paying support (must be an involuntary loss of job or income)